selkasse/portfolio/posts/twitter-bot.md

 If you know how to create a Git repository, and have [Node.js](https://nodejs.org/en/) installed, you should be able to follow along just fine.

-If you would rather follow along with a video, I've also posted the solution to my [YouTube Channel](https://youtu.be/GdwIjtNZGBw).

 ## Create a Twitter developer account

 The first thing you're going to want to do is apply for a [Twitter Developer Account](https://developer.twitter.com/en).